 Jan.
 13, 1813 Don Francisco de Paula Marin planted the first coffee seedlings in Oahu and noted the date in his journal.

-In 1825, King Kamehameha II and the beloved Queen Kamalumalu traveled to London with Chief Boki, the Governor General of Oahu had traveled to London.
+In 1825, King Kamehameha II and the beloved Queen Kamalumalu traveled to London with Chief Boki, the Governor General of Oahu.

 Chief Boki returned to Hawaii alone, bringing the bodies of the King & Queen home aboard the British battleship, H.M.S.
 Blonde.

 En route to the Hawaiian Islands, the ship stopped at Rio de Janeiro and Chief Boki obtained several coffee cuttings to bring back as a tribute to the King.